Michael O'Connor (footballer, born 1987): International career

 O'Connor was a regular captain for Northern Ireland at every youth level up to under-20 and scored six goals at under-17 level.
 However, O'Connor was called up to play for the Republic of Ireland under-21s for a friendly against Luxembourg in October 2006.
 He subsequently had to withdraw from the squad.
 In February 2007, he was also selected for the Republic under-21 squad to play in the Madeira Cup, but did not play in any of the three games involved.
 On 16 November 2007 he made his debut for the Northern Ireland under-21s, scoring in a 5–0 win against Luxembourg.
 On 20 November he scored again for the under-21s in a 3–0 win against Moldova.
 On 6 February 2008 he also played against Israel.

 On 26 March 2008, O'Connor made his senior international debut for Northern Ireland in a 4–1 win against Georgia in a friendly at Windsor Park; he came on as a half-time substitute for Damien Johnson.
 Michael Gault also made his international debut in the same match.
 He made his competitive debut on 10 September 2008, playing in a 0–0 draw with the Czech Republic in a World Cup qualification match.
 He won a cap for the Northern Ireland B team in a 3–0 defeat to Scotland B at Broadwood Stadium in Cumbernauld on 6 May 2009.
 He returned to the international scene after a three-year absence on 10 September 2013, when he featured in a 3–2 defeat to Luxembourg in a World Cup qualification game at Stade Josy Barthel.
 However, after missing out on the squad selected in March 2015 he said that he was considering his international future.

 Style of play

 Speaking in July 2014, Crewe Alexandra and Port Vale teammate Tom Pope described O'Connor as "[having] everything.
 He's got the range of passing, he sits in there and gets the ball moving and he gets stuck in.
 He whips a great ball in, has great free kicks and a lot of quality."
 He describes himself as a "passionate" player.
 However, this has resulted in many yellow cards for dissent.
-Port Vale assistant manager Paul Bodin also praised O'Connor's set piece delivery and energy levels.